 - would like some advice to help your dog behave appropriately in public

-You and your pet may benefit from Vetwest Dog Training.
-The 6 week course is designed to provide owners with the tools to work with their dog in order to have a pet that is well behaved at home and in society.
+You and your pet may benefit from Dog Training.
+We recommend Dog Training at the RSPCA.
 By understanding how dogs learn and using positive reinforcement methods you will be able to train your dog to be a well-mannered member of the family.

 Written by Tracy McNally